One Master

-One Master (foaled 1 April 2014) is a British Thoroughbred racehorse.
+One Master (foaled 1 April 2014) is a British Thoroughbred racehorse and broodmare.
 She did not race until she was a three-year-old when she won two of her three races including the Listed October Stakes.
 In the following year she was beaten in her first three starts before taking the Group 3 Fairy Bridge Stakes in Ireland and the Group 1 Prix de la Forêt in France.
 As a five-year-old in 2019 she repeated her victory in the Prix de la Forêt as well as being placed in the Queen Anne Stakes, Falmouth Stakes and British Champions Sprint Stakes.
 In 2020 she won the Oak Tree Stakes and took the Prix de la Forêt for a record third time.

 Background

 One Master is a bay mare with no white markings bred in England by Roy and Gretchen Jackson's Pennsylvania-based Lael Stables.
 During her racing career she carried the green, blue and white colours of Lael Stable and was trained by William Haggas at Newmarket, Suffolk.

 Her sire, the Australian stallion Fastnet Rock, was a sprinter whose victories included the Lightning Stakes and the Oakleigh Plate.
 He sired many leading horses including Shoals and Atlantic Jewel in the Southern hemisphere before moving to the Coolmore Stud in Ireland.
 His European progeny have included Fascinating Rock and Qualify.
 One Master's dam Enticing was a top class sprinting mare who won the King George Stakes as a four-year-old in 2008, and was a daughter of the 2000 Cartier Champion Two-year-old Filly Superstar Leo.
 Superstar Leo was in turn a granddaughter of Dancing Rocks, whose other descendants have included Power and Footstepsinthesand.